-MIGA's coverage for political risk insurance directly addresses incentive problems that may cause firms to underinvest in innovative products and processes.
-Its support for foreign direct investment fosters upgrades to technology through technology transfer and acquisition of new production technology and processes.
+The main channels through which MIGA's support for foreign direct investment fosters upgrades to technology in client firms were technology transfer and acquisition of new production technology and processes.
 The bulk of technology upgrade interventions were in infrastructure.
-MIGA also helped client firms introduce new products and processes in the market, including support for the establishment of new financial institutions.
+MIGA also supported client firms in introducing new products and processes in the market, including support for the establishment of new financial institutions.

-The World Bank Group has also supported analytical work.
+The World Bank Group has also supported analytical work, mainly through analytical and advisory activities at the Bank and through Advisory Services at IFC.
 At the Bank, analytic work has focused on innovation policy, knowledge economy, and technology, mainly to inform government policies.
 The Bank's technical assistance emphasized strengthening institutions and country capacity to implement innovation projects.
 IFC Advisory Services provided support to build entrepreneurial capabilities and provide management training and skill development as well as institution building or policy reform.
 Interventions focusing on building capabilities in start-ups and innovative SMEs were the most prevalent.